pumping-iron-man/invoice-app/README.md

 ## Description

 Store and edit your invoices with this Invoice Editor. <br />
-React, Redux and SCSS (for styling) are used for this app.
+Nodejs, React and SCSS (for styling) are used for this app.

 ## Available Scripts